 What will the Catto Scholarship include?

-Eligible new, first-time students who are enrolled full-time are eligible to receive:
+Eligible students are eligible to receive:

 - Support from a team of academic advisors, coaches, navigators and other staff who are dedicated to making sure that students meet their goals and stay on track

-- Connection to city services such as benefits access, quality child care and housing supports
+- Connection to city services such as benefits access, quality childcare and housing supports

 Are current and part-time CCP students eligible to be Catto Scholars?